Step 1: Reviewing Applications

 - Human Resources will need to be informed as to any special interview arrangements.

 - Interviews should be scheduled well in advance.
 This is due to any flight arrangements the candidate must make ahead of time.
 The Director of Human Resources must approve all travel costs over $500.

 - Lodging accommodations should be made for campus suites.
 For on campus lodging reservations, contact Scheduling.
-If no lodging is available on campus, please contact a local hotel (i.e., Holiday Inn Express) for the candidate.
+If no lodging is available on campus, please contact a local hotel (i.e., Sure Stay Plus Hotel by Best Western) for the candidate.

 - As much as possible, meals for all candidates should be arranged on campus in the College’s dining hall; meal tickets can be obtained from Dining Services.
 Contact Human Resources if you need a budget number.
 If an interview is conducted off campus and over a meal period, the meal will be reimbursed at a “reasonable cost” for the candidate and employee(s).
 Mileage for taking a candidate out to dinner is not reimbursable.

 - All candidates for positions are to be treated equally and fairly in searches.
 Interviews for any position are to be offered to candidates only on the basis of qualifications and merit.
 This policy will be communicated to and observed by all search committees and any department head, Sr. level administrator, or supervisor carrying out a search.

 - When the interviews are scheduled, please inform Human Resources of the candidates who will be interviewed and move the applicants in PeopleAdmin to the appropriate workflow to keep track of where the applicants are within the pool.